This post may contain affiliate links. Please see my disclosure policy for details.

 Once you’re finished riding the Babbacombe Cliff Railway and Oddicombe Beach.
 There are plenty of things to do in the Torbay area of Devon.

-There are more beaches, houses and gardens fro history lovers and you’re part of the UNESCO English Riviera GeoPark too.
+There are more beaches, houses and gardens for history lovers and you’re part of the UNESCO English Riviera GeoPark too.

 It was later home to the Cary family for centuries and they housed over 300 Spanish prisoners off war in their Barn onsite during the Spanish Armada.

-The Cary family where known Catholics despite it being illegal after King Henry VIII became the head of the church of England.
+The Cary family were known Catholics despite it being illegal after King Henry VIII became the head of the Church of England.
 So, the family had their own private chapel inside where they would perform Catholic sermons.